Lightning Fill In The Blanks

 PETER SAGAL, HOST:

-CHIOKE I’ANSON: Mo and Adam are tied with three.
-Negin has two.

-SAGAL: All right.
-Negin, you're in third place.
-You're going to be up first.
+SAGAL: (Laughter) All right.
+Well, that makes it very easy.
+Helen, you're in third place.
+You'll be up first.
 The clock will start when I begin your first question.
 Fill in the blank.
-On Thursday, Jacinda Ardern, the prime minister of blank, announced a ban in that country of semi-automatic weapons.
+On Wednesday, daily blank cases in the U.S. exceeded 100,000 for the first time.

 SAGAL: Right.